24 April 1993

 The Constitution (73rd Amendment) Act came into effect

 The Constitution (73rd Amendment) Act was passed in 1992 and it came into effect on 24 April 1993.
 The Act empowered state governments to take the necessary steps that would lead to the formalisation of the gram panchayats and help them operate as units of self-governance.
+This is an important part of the UPSC syllabus polity and governance segment.

 - Village panchayats existed in India long before the act was passed in 1992, but the system had inherent weaknesses like the inability to be a people’s government responsive to their needs.
 This was due to a variety of factors like a lack of financial resources, no regular elections and inadequate representation of the weaker sections like scheduled castes/tribes and women.